leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/solidify.rst

    Flat
       Adjusts the boundary of a planar opening to be a flat (like a cut sphere).

+Flat Faces
+   Make faces use the minimal vertex weight assigned to their vertices ensures new faces remain parallel to their original ones, slow, disable when not needed.

 Merge Threshold
    Distance within which degenerated geometry is merged.